Dear Tim Cook, I've got five requests for the next iPhones

 — Talking Tech (and dating) with Norm MacDonald

-Thanks for reading this week's edition of the Talking Tech newsletter.
-That's you Rena, Suzie and all our other fans.
-You can subscribe at technewsletter.usatoday.com.
+Subscribe to the Talking Tech newsletter, technewsletter.usatoday.com.
 Be sure to check out our daily Talking Tech podcast, and follow me (@jeffersongraham) on Twitter, Instagram and YouTube.